BAG 4 LIFE

 Despite the apparent groundswell of anti-bag sentiment, de facto consumers do not object to plastic bags.
 When bag bans are lifted, plastic bags return shortly.

-This pic is from a supermarket in Travis County, TX about a year after the Texas Supreme Court declared local bag bans uconstitutional.
+This pic is from a supermarket in Travis County, TX about a year after the Texas Supreme Court declared local bag bans unconstitutional.

-The result of bag bans is a patchwork of policies and customs.
+Currently we have a patchwork quilt of laws and policies.
 For example, HEB does not give out bags in the city of Austin even though the bag ban is no more.
 They only sell the 23 cent bag from Roplast.

 Just outside Travis County in Willliamson county they give away single use bags in mass quantities.
 HEB is a sharp outfit.
 Grocers travel to Texas to observe their practices.
 HEB probably figured out they could capitalize on Austin’s virtue signalling and make the front end a profit center vis-a-vis a cost.

 Plastic bag manufacturers who are tooled up for single use bags are not making major design changes because they are in too deep with extant tooling.